-- Part I: Come prepared to compare and contrast the arguments made about "Liberal" theories of international politics by Waltz, Doyle, and Moravcsik. - Part II: Consider the historical track record of foreign policies aimed at promoting democracy in other states.
-Are these efforts worthwhile?
-What makes them more or less likely to succeed?
-Come to class prepared to discuss the logic of policies of U.S. democracy promotion in other states.
+- Part I: Come prepared to compare and contrast the arguments made about "Liberal" theories of international politics by Waltz, Doyle, and Moravcsik. - Part II: As you watch/read the U.S. policy speeches, consider the historical track record of foreign policies aimed at promoting democracy in other states.
+Before class, submit a very short (3 sentence) statement on which of the three speeches reflects your perspective best and why.
+Come to class prepared to discuss the "authoritarian surge," and its implications for international politics. - Part III: Discuss short paper assignment, 1800-2000 words (more information to come on a separate sheet).

-Class 3 - October 20
+Class 3 - October 25